Healthy Homes Assessment Roseneath

 Roseneath Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory throughout Roseneath and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement in all Roseneath and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.
+• Property managers and landlords are required to keep records of their conformance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of their rental properties.

-• Private landlords and property managers are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers should make sure their rental properties comply to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024